 You may have heard of the term “carb cycling” and thought of it as a diet, or maybe you want to learn more about what it is and how it might help your fitness and health journey.
 Perhaps you have even tried cycling your carbs but still can’t get a grasp on it.
 Maybe this is all new to you!

 The good news is, carbs are not the enemy and never have been.
-So, you can take a deep breath and release the worry that I am going to go on a rant about why you should throw away all of your favorite fruits and snacks you just stocked up on.
 We are going to dive into carb cycling with the top 3 questions I receive as a nutrition coach when it comes to the topic and go over the basics on how to get started if you think this could be a good fit for you.

 1. What is carb cycling?